cbrand/letsencrypt_gencsr/README.md

 ## License ##

-The application is licensed under the MIT license.
+The application is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The used letsencrypt library is licensed under the [Apache 2.0 license](http://opensource.org/licenses/apache-2.0).